||Domestic & Industrial Efficiency|

 Oct 2012: UK Tidal potential put at 153GW

-Hydro comes in two flavours: single or double reservoir.
-Double reservoir (a.k.a pumped hydro) can draw power from the grid when demand is low to pump water from the lower reservoir to the upper one.
+Hydro comes in three flavours: run of river, single reservoir, or double reservoir.
+Double reservoir (a.k.a. pumped hydro) can draw power from the grid when demand is low to pump water from the lower reservoir to the upper one.

 The best sites produce very cheap electricity (about half the price of coal), but Australia already exploits most viable sites.

 Oct 2010: Cost-effective design for small scale hydro; Technische Universität München: http://www.eurekalert.org/pub_releases/2010-10/tum-sib102010.php